LSC-Tomball Surgical Technology Department

 “Studying Surgical Technology at Lone Star College in Tomball has made a positive impact in my life, emotionally, financially and academically.
 Becoming a Surgical Technologist has helped me realize that helping people is my passion, it has given me the financial stability to do things that I could not have done before and academically it has helped me grow to a higher level of education.
 The Program Director, Clinical Director and Preceptors are all very helpful and understanding of every student’s needs.
 This program has definitely changed my life in a very positive way.”

 Classes and Meeting Times

 Review the schedule of Surgical Technology Classes and Meeting times required of participants in the program.

 NOTE: We will be reviewing applications for those entering the fall of 2015.
-Please continue to return here for the latest news regarding our program.

 Division Contact Information